Flood Zones and Flood Insurance on the Outer Banks

 While the codes are strictly enforced today, there was a time when people were allowed to build right on the ground in low lying areas.
 If you are looking at a house that is older and looks out of place compared to the new houses, be careful.

 Start asking questions about elevation and flood insurance.
 If the owner does not have flood insurance it could mean you won't need it either unless the current owner does not have a mortgage.
 Sometimes when people do not have a mortgage on a house they don't carry insurance that is required by lenders.

 Sometimes a house that was built too low has reasonably priced flood insurance and a new owner can acquire the same grand fathered policy at the same price.
 Sometimes this is not permitted by the insurance company.

 Just because the ground level is well above sea level it does not mean that the property won't flood.
-If there can be lakes on the top of mountains then the shallow lot in the middle the street can puddle in the rain.
-If the rain is coming from a tropical storm the puddle can get 1-3 feet deep.
+If there can be lakes on the top of mountains then the shallow lot in the middle the high street can puddle in the rain.
+If the rain is coming from a tropical storm that puddle can get 1-3 feet deep.

-I have seen houses with water standing around them after a heavy rain fall.
+I have seen many houses with water standing around them after a heavy rain fall.
 You don't want it happening to you.
 To try to avoid this make sure the driveway and the neighboring properties don't slope down towards the house you are looking at.

 There are whole neighborhoods that become submerged from ocean over wash during some of these storms.
 These areas are best identified by someone with experience.